jamil-islam/Stock-Market-Simulation/README.md

 # Stock-Market-Simulation
-A small project I worked on over winter break.
-It uses a user class which interacts with a variety of stock classes to purchase and sell stocks.
+This is a small project I worked on over winter break.
+It uses a user class which interacts with three types of stock classes—a general stock class, a purchased stock class, and a sold stock class (in order of inhertiance)—to purchase and sell stocks.
+In addition, the user class can also graph its account which plots its money spent versus its portfolio worth.
+To validate input into functions and make the output of functions more readable I used decorators.
+Lastly, I utilized various libraries: yahoo finance to get stock information, pandas to process stock history, matplotlib to visualize data, and built-in library Pickle for object sterilization.